 What is a LUT?

-Within the industry there is a lot of confusion regarding working with LUTs, with a lot of people treating LUTs as if they are some form of 'Black Magic'... which they most definitely are not.
+Within the industry there is a lot of confusion regarding LUTs, with a lot of people treating LUTs as if they are some form of 'Black Magic'... which they most definitely are not.

-So, in an attempt to help explain what LUTs are, and how they work, these pages describe as much about LUTs, and their use as possible, including the difference between calibration, technical and creative Look LUTs.
+In an attempt to help explain what LUTs are, and how they work, this page describe as much about LUTs and their use as possible, including the difference between calibration, technical, film emulation, and creative look LUTs.

-But if you just want to get on with building LUTs go directly to the LightSpace CMS page.
+But, if you just want to get on with building and playing with LUTs go directly to the Free Look LUTs page.

 LUTs are basically conversion matrices, of different complexities, with the two main options being 1D LUTs or 3D LUTs.
 A LUT takes an input value, and outputs a new value, based on the data within the LUT.